 - I can make short rhythmical turns.

-- I ski down the fall line (the way a bucket of water would travel)
+- I ski down the fall line (the way a ball would roll down the hill)

 - I ski at a good speed